-Make sure you have a comfortable dress for your baby to take him home in and it should be according to the weather too.
-If its winters make sure you carry a cap, blanket and a full body suit for the baby.
-Make sure you know who is going to be your baby’s paediatrician and a first appointment all set before leaving the hospital too.
+Make sure you have a comfortable dress for your baby to take him home.
+If its winters and its cold, make sure you carry few things like the caps, blankets and a full body dress for the baby.
+You should know who is going to be your baby’s pediatrician and a first appointment is taken before leaving the hospital.

-Make sure that everything is all set at home too before you leave for hospital.
-And it’s a good idea to arrange everything few days in advance as it will be helpful if you deliver before time.
-Things like diapers, blankets, sheets, medicines, feeding pillow, baby towels, bottles and formula milk etc. are few essentials which you will need immediately.
+Make sure that everything is all set at home too before you leave to go to the hospital.
+And please arrange everything few days in advance as it will be helpful in emergency cases.
+Many things like diapers, blankets, sheets, medicines, feeding pillow, baby towels, bottles and formula milk etc. are few essentials which will be needed immediately.

-It’s not easy not to feel overwhelmed with this new phase of life but try staying calm as it is just a phase too.
-Cherish every moment as they grow really fast.
+All moms feel overwhelmed with this new phase of life.But its important to stay calm as it is just a phase.
+You should cherish every moment as they grow really fast.
 It is very important to share all your feelings with your husband and any concerns with your doctor.

-Don’t forget to schedule a doctor’s appointment for your baby and yourself too.
+It is important to schedule a doctor’s appointment for your baby and yourself.
 In starting you need to go quite frequently for your baby for check-ups and vaccinations.
-And also do not forget your Ob/gynae appointment as your body needs all the care in the world too as pregnancy and delivery can change your body.
+And also do not forget your Ob/gyne appointment as your body needs all the care in the world too as pregnancy and delivery can change your body.

-Once you are home, everyone would want to visit and see the baby.
-It’s ok to say no if you are not feeling well or need some time to settle down first.
-Don’t get stressed out about cleaning the house and schedule the visits to avoid too many people around the baby at the same time.
+Once you are home, everyone would want to visit and meet and bless the baby.
+And It is perfectly ok to say no if you are not feeling well.
+Or if you need some time to settle down first.
+Don’t get stressed out about cleaning the house.
+Visits can be scheduled later to avoid people around the baby in initial days.

 PROMPTS FOR THIS WEEK-

-- Share with us memories of bringing your newborn home from hospital.
+- Share with us memories of bringing your newborn home from the hospital.